Arunachal: BJP workers Protest against Chinese president, Chinese Army

 Here at BJP headquarter in state capital at H Sector today afternoon the members of ‘ Bharatiya Janata Yuva Morcha’ (BJYM) spearhead the protest which was attended by top youth leader of the youth wing of the party.
 The effigy of the Chinese president Xi Jinping was burned down and shouted slogans against the Chinese president and Chinese army for their act against the Indian army on LAC in Ladakh.

-“the Chinese army has violated all norms and done nothing but a provocation against the Indian, whereas the India has been supporting the Chinese by buying several Chinese products worth cores and billions.
+“the Chinese army has violated all norms and done nothing but a provocation against the Indian, whereas the India has been supporting the China by buying several Chinese products worth cores and billions.
 They have been doing this at the curtail juncture amid the Coronavirus pandemic which has been created by them and again in border” “ We will not tolerate it and we are ready to give befitting reply in different way, we will boycott all Chinese items and it will start from today.” .
 Said BJP senior leader Dominic Tadar.

 Tadar said time have come and we will start awareness campaign among the rural and urban population and bring together massive support from all citizens of state to boycott all Chinese items and we shall slowly shift to our own local products.
 Though we may get some time to do so but definitely we will try our best effort to boycott all Chinese products in state, we shall also emphasis and launch campaign that no Chinese products are sold in the markets of the state. he said.